gha-trigger/gha-trigger/terraform/README.md

 # Getting Started with Terraform

-In the Getting Started, you can set up gha-dispatcher and experience CI with gha-dispatcher.
+In the Getting Started, you can set up gha-trigger and experience CI with gha-trigger.

 ## Requirement